Markets Are Going Nowhere In Europe

-Markets are mixed early in the European trading session.England’s FTSE is flat.
+Markets are mixed early in the European trading session as EU leaders meet for a two day summitEngland’s FTSE 100 is flat.

 Business Insider Emails & Alerts